 School-Linked Mental Health Services

-School-Linked Mental Health programs embed mental health services in schools.
+School-Linked Mental Health programs offer effective mental health services right in schools.

-- Increase access for children and youth who are uninsured or underinsured
+- Increase accessibility for children and youth who are uninsured or underinsured

-- Improve outcomes for children and youth with diagnosed mental health issues
+- Improve outcomes for children and youth with a mental health diagnosis

 Schools reduce barriers such as: